oldenbur/gostree/README.md

 ### Traverse an STree with a Visitor

-Clients can define a visitor using a visitor builder to easily traverse an STree, handling primitive, nested stree objects and slice differently.
+Clients can define a visitor using a builder to easily traverse an STree, handling primitives, nested stree objects and slices differently.
+Each of the visitor methods is optional.
 ```go
 s, _ := NewSTreeJson(strings.NewReader(`
 {